Sawfly: Phylogeny

 In his original description of Hymenoptera in 1863, German zoologist Carl Gerstaecker divided them into three groups, Hymenoptera aculeata, Hymenoptera apocrita and Hymenoptera phytophaga.
-But four years later in 1867, he described just two groups, H. apocrita syn. genuina and H. symphyta syn. phytophaga.
+However, four years later in 1867, he described just two groups, H. apocrita syn. genuina and H. symphyta syn. phytophaga.
 Consequently, the name Symphyta is given to Gerstaecker as the zoological authority.
 In his description, Gerstaecker distinguished the two groups by the transfer of the first abdominal segment to the thorax in the Apocrita, compared to the Symphyta.
 Consequently, there are only eight dorsal half segments in the Apocrita, against nine in the Symphyta.
 The larvae are distinguished in a similar way.

 The Symphyta have therefore traditionally been considered, alongside the Apocrita, to form one of two suborders of Hymenoptera.
 Symphyta are the more primitive group, with comparatively complete venation, larvae that are largely phytophagous, and without a "wasp-waist", a symplesiomorphic feature.
 Together, the Symphyta make up less than 10% of hymenopteran species.
 While the terms sawfly and Symphyta have been used synonymously, the Symphyta have also been divided into three groups, true sawflies (phyllophaga), woodwasps or xylophaga (Siricidae), and Orussidae.
 The three groupings have been distinguished by the true sawflies' ventral serrated or saw-like ovipositor for sawing holes in vegetation to deposit eggs, while the woodwasp ovipositor penetrates wood and the Orussidae behave as external parasitoids of wood-boring beetles.
 The woodwasps themselves are a paraphyletic ancestral grade.
 Despite these limitations, the terms have utility and are common in the literature.

 While most hymenopteran superfamilies are monophyletic, as is Hymenoptera, the Symphyta has long been seen to be paraphyletic.
 Cladistic methods and molecular phylogenetics are improving the understanding of relationships between the superfamilies, resulting in revisions at the level of superfamily and family.
 The Symphyta are the most primitive (basal) taxa within the Hymenoptera (some going back 250 million years), and one of the taxa within the Symphyta gave rise to the monophyletic suborder Apocrita (wasps, bees, and ants).
 In cladistic analyses the Orussoidea are consistently the sister group to the Apocrita.